smiller1188/Coding-Challenges/7 kyu/Count up the points for the 7 Wonders board game/README.md

 Compasses
 Gears
 Tablets
-The way points are added up works as described here:
+Points are added up works as described here:

 Step 1
 Each distinct set of three different glyphs is worth 7 points.